bitsofinfo/pingdom-check-loader/README.md

 ...
 ```

-We can then use that identifier to cleanup the entire set of checks we just generated and created:
+We can then use that identifier to cleanup the entire set of checks we just generated and created. *Note you need to use the `identifier` output form your example run, the below is a sample...*
 ```bash
  ./loader.py     \
     --checks-config-file checkconfigs.yaml     \